 In the Deep Madness board game, each player takes the role of an investigator who ventures into the dangerous deep-sea mining site to investigate the truth behind the site being strangely altered.
 However, each player is oblivious of the deep madness that is silently waiting for it in the dark.

 The board game is an adventure sci-fi horror board game that could be either enjoyed solo or by as many as 6 players.
 It is based on different scenarios from a continuous storyline where each scenario has its unique board layout and rules.
 Each scenario is played in several rounds, so if the players don’t do their best and fail to successfully investigate and find the conclusion before the last round ends, all the players lose the game.

 The level of difficulty of this board game may be off-putting for some players.
 It is suggested that the minimum playing age of this game should be at least 12 years, however, 14+ could be a better age for playing Deep Madness, so this is one of the board games for adults rather.
 If you are new to the world of adventure board games, you may try some other games before going for Deep Madness.
-Although the game takes a long time to be set up, the gorgeous miniatures and challenging scenarios make this game a definite hit and one of the best games, a must-buy for any game board geek.
+Although games like this take a long time to be set up, the gorgeous miniatures and challenging scenarios make this game a definite hit and one of the best games, a must-buy for any game board geek.

 Once you start playing an adventure board game, you may never find thrill in a normal board game, and time will fly by quickly.
-So, from the above-mentioned adventure board games, which one are you going to try first?
+So, from the above-mentioned adventure board games, which one are you going to play and try first?